Lawrencepyx/FilmFinder/README.md

 3. Search for specific movies
 4. Click the ♡ button to like movies
 5. Visit the **Likes** page to see your liked movies
-6. Visit the **Top Genres** page to see your top 3 favorite genres calculated from your likes
+6. Visit the **Movie Wrapped** page to see data on the type of your liked movies, with suggestions, similar to Spoitfy Wrapped
 ## API Endpoints

 - `POST /api/sync-likes/` - Sync liked movies from frontend to backend